cdlib/eschol-ui/README.md

 The most common application of mixins in the UI library are [media query rules](https://github.com/cdlib/eschol-ui#media-query-rules).

-In the UI library, mixins typically contain complex CSS declarations, sass variables, and logic for compilation.
+Mixins typically contain complex CSS declarations, sass variables, and logic for compilation.
 They are used sparingly and mostly appear in [**\_utilities.scss**].

+## Updating an Elements's HTML or Styles

+The component, `c-subheader` will be used as an example.

+1. [Run](https://github.com/cdlib/eschol-ui#running-the-toolkit) the UI library toolkit.
+2. Browse to the eScholarship page containing the subheader element.
+3. From your browser, open your Developer Tools.
+4. Using the inspector tool, highlight the element's code block and confirm you are highlighting the subheader.
+Note the HTML class attribute name, `c-subheader`.
+5. In the UI library, open the **jsx** and **scss** pages that make up the subheader component - **SubHeaderComp.jsx** and **\_subheader.scss**
+6. [more to come]

 ## Best Practices